Installing MidPoint Server From Distribution Package

 C:\Program Files\midpoint

-Following instructions will refer to the relative paths inside the installation directory.
+The following instructions refer to relative paths inside the installation directory.

 MidPoint Home Directory